|BOUCHER ||Mary Amelia

 GERDES family census history

-Married Ralph B YOUNG [21, printer from Sunderland ENG, living in Salt Lake City] on 31 Dec 1929, in Spokane.
+Married Ralph Brown YOUNG [21, printer from Sunderland ENG, living in Salt Lake City] on 31 Dec 1929, in Spokane.
 The marriage certificate reports her parents as both of Minonk (Woodford Co) IL.
-Ralph's parents were Ralph and Margaret (SMITHSON) YOUNG. —WA Digital Archives.
-Marguerite died 30 Sep 1960, and is buried in St Thomas cemetery.
+Ralph's parents are Ralph and Margaret (SMITHSON) YOUNG. —WA Digital Archives.
+Ralph B YOUNG, born 15 Apr 1908 in Durham, England, died 20 Apr 1941, buried in Palo Alto CA. Marguerite died 30 Sep 1960, and is buried in St Thomas cemetery.

 In 1930, Margaret and Ralph, both 21, were renting ($20) at 414 4th St, Yakima WA.
 Ralph was a linotyper for a newspaper; immigrated in 1912, naturalized. —2 Apr 1930, Yakima WA ED25 p2B.
 Margaret and Ralph are parents of Anne '52 YOUNG.